 The Best Plays of Oscar Wilde

 Oscar Wilde is a master of wit.
 His work is face paced, and quintessentially English.
 He is one of England’s best playwrights and we recommend all actors to read more of his work.
 Get a tea and scone and sit down to some British comedy at its best:

 I always recommend to read plays aloud.
-Even if it’s just a few pages before you get stuck into reading.
-Hearing a playwrights words aloud and tasting them in your mouth is a powerful experience.
+Even if it’s just a few pages before you get stuck into reading, as hearing a playwrights words aloud and tasting them in your mouth is a powerful experience.
 For Oscar Wilde, it’s practically essential.
-Get his words and phrases and wit into your system and hear them as they are intended (it’s also a great way to get an edge if you are ever auditioning for an Oscar Wilde play.
+Get his words and phrases and wit into your system and hear them as they are intended (it’s also a great way to get an edge if you are ever auditioning for an Oscar Wilde play.)
 The more familiar and comfortable you are with the language, the more you can bring the words to life.
 And few people brought life to language like Oscar Wilde.